 Below the walls surrounding OLD QUEBEC, there is a small village in front of the harbour, where the city of Quebec began to be Built.

 And it was here that I fell in love with Quebec.
 The little snow-covered alleys, surrounded by leftovers with doors and colored windows, have earned my Heart.
 Every street was a new sigh and the certainty that Santa lives somewhere there.

 The region is very commercial, full of shops and restaurants, as well as in Old Quebec, but even more charming.

 Over there, We also visited the Royale square that had a huge Christmas tree (linda), right in front of the Notre-Dame-des-victoires Church.

 A few steps away, there is a realistic painting of Old Quebec, with several personalities that were part of the history of the city as Samuel de Champlain, founder of Quebec.

 We enjoyed that we were near the harbour to know the Mercadão of the City.
 Due to the time we visited the market was full of kiosks with Christmas items, which varied between decorations, souvenirs and Biscuits.
 In addition to these, there were kiosks with fruit, pies, colds, fresh pasta and Others.

 This waterfall that has bigger falls than the famous Niagara Falls, was one of the most amazing attractions we have made because we saw the almost frozen falls.
 Consequently being a place humid the cold on the site was extreme (-40C).
 But it was worth the visit!

 Below is the vlog of this trip by Quebec.
 It is worth checking out a little more of the scenery of this charming city, which is even more beautiful in the Christmas Season.
-Press play!
+Press play and check it out.

-Now tell me what you think of quebec, does it look like Santa's town or not?
+Now tell me what you think about Quebec, does it look like Santa’s town or not?